Questions and answers about hospice care

 How does a patient get hospice care?

-As an illness becomes more serious or terminal and patients’ focus changes from curative to quality of life, patients should consider asking their doctor about receiving a hospice care.
+As an illness becomes more serious or terminal and patients’ focus changes from curative to quality of life, patients should consider asking their doctor about receiving hospice care.
 Keep in mind that a doctor’s referral order is required to receive hospice care.

 What is the difference between hospice and palliative care?